magiclabs/magic-ios-demo/README.md

 Magic IOS Demo App
 ---

-This is a demo app to demonstrate the usage of Magic IOS SDK including Web3
+This is a demo app to demonstrate the usage of Magic IOS SDK including Web3 functionalities

 Get Started
 ---